 for further interest: additional class topics

 Focus on Nixon and Watergate.
 Consider whether Watergate was in the end a victory for democracy or whether it created national cynicism about leaders and weakened Americans’ faith in democracy and the presidency.
-See boxed quote on page 911, and section Examining the Evidence on page 913.
+(See boxed quote on page 911 and section Examining the Evidence on page 913.)

 Examine the rise of the environmental movement.
 Consider the relations of environmental concerns to economic issues in the 1970s, including oil and other energy sources.